frkatona/frkatona.github.io/Subpages/ChordNetwork/readme.md

 - [ ] account for AudioContext user gesture requirement

+  - [ ] include a "patch changes" pop-up that only lightly grays the screen and includes a "click anywhere to continue"

 - [ ] Abi's firefox session never removed the arrows once they were created

 ## FEATURES